controlmyspace/Computational-Practises-2025-sound-image-processing/Week 6: Digital Sound/README.md

 <h2>Weekly Task</h2>

-(Required minimum) Using at least 3 oscillators and/or filters, try to design a sound for a sci-fi movie, when the main characters arrive onto a new planet.
+Use at least 3 oscillators and/or filters, try to design a sound for a sci-fi movie, when the main characters arrive onto a new planet (Required minimum).

 Frequency modulation - alternate the frequency over time Code example.
 Feel free to add filters if you want to.
 More about sound filters.
 Filter demo code